Skip to main content

 • The Revuelto packs 1,001 horsepower from a 6.5-liter V12 and three electric motors.

-• It starts at over $600,000 and that makes us sad.
+• Our test car was $748,858, and that makes us sad.

-When Lamborghini ended production of the legendary Aventador in 2022, there was air of doubt as to whether we'd see another big, flamboyant V12-engine Raging Bull.
+When Lamborghini ended production of the legendary Aventador in 2022, there was an air of doubt as to whether we'd see another big, flamboyant V12-engine Raging Bull.
 But when the Sian debuted, it introduced electrification in the form of a supercapacitor in lieu of a more traditional lithium-ion battery pack and helped Lamborghini enthusiasts and fans of nutty exotica the world over understand how the V12 monster might still have a place in the modern landscape.

 Then came the Revuelto.
 It still packed a V12 but ties in three electric motors powered by a lithium-ion battery pack located in what used to be the driveshaft tunnel.
 If that didn't raise enough eyebrows then the plug-in hybrid nature of its electrified powertrain certainly did.
 But we needn't have worried.

-2025 Lamborghini Revuelto with doors up
+2025 Lamborghini Revuelto door open

 Bigger and better